Material Issue 4 Supporting the Active Role of Women, Youth and Seniors across the Group and in Society

 In recruitment, we coordinate with special-needs schools to provide onsite training in stores and participate in job interviews organized by local employment agencies and partner with vocational schools.
 Furthermore, all Group companies are provided with the Seven & i Holdings Normalization Support Guide, which contains basic knowledge and practical recruitment methods when employing people with disabilities, to ensure that all people who are responsible for recruitment and education at Group companies are aware of considerations regarding disabilities and that they implement them.

-Furthermore, Terube*1, which is a special subsidiary established to foster the employment of people with severe disabilities, employs 17 people with disabilities as of June 1, 2016.
-As a result, the Group's employment rate of people with disabilities*2 including those employed by Terube came to 2.47% (as of June 1, 2018), and the target for FY2019 is 2.75%.
+Furthermore, Terube, Ltd.*1, which is a special subsidiary established to foster the employment of people with severe disabilities, employs 19 people with disabilities as of June 1, 2018.
+The Group's employment rate of people with disabilities*2, including those employed by Terube is 2.66% (As of June 1, 2018), and the target for FY2019 is 2.75%.

 In the 23 years since its establishment, Terube has sought to create work environments amenable to people with disabilities and has been recognized for its efforts to practice normalization.
 It is noteworthy that Terube became the first company to be certified as an Employer of Persons with Disabilities in 2017, the first year that certifications were issued.

 - Established in 1994 through joint investments from Seven & i Holdings, SEJ, IY, YB, Seven & i Food Systems, and the City of Kitami in Hokkaido Prefecture.
 The company offers secure, long-term employment for people with disabilities and carries out activities to raise awareness about the concept of normalization.